Introduction

 - Use

-to run a development server locally for testing.
-Publish the Worker to you account usingwrangler publish
+wrangler devto run a development server locally for testing.
+Publish the Worker to you account usingwrangler publish.
+You will need to append the following lines towrangler.tomlbefore publishing the Worker.1 2 3

 [[migrations]] tag = "v1" # Should be unique for each entry new_classes = ["Person"]